canonical/packer-maas/ubuntu/README.md

 #### TIMEOUT

 The timeout to apply when building the image.
 The default value is set to 1h.

+#### CUSTOMIZE

+When specified, use the provided file to customize the content of ubuntu-cloudimg.

 ### Default Username